AlndHKurdi/DS_Store-Flag-Finder/README.md

 Clone the repository to your local machine:

 git clone https://github.com/Alndhkordi/DS_Store-Flag-Finder.git

 cd DS_Store_Flag_Finder

 #Usage

 1-Run the script using Python
 -python DS_Store_Flag_Finder.py

 2-When prompted, enter the path to the directory you want to search exp(C:\Users\Desktop\logss) and provide a custom flag format or just hit enter ant let the tool use the default format.

 3-The script will display any found flags in the terminal and provide a summary at the end.

 #Contributing
 -Contributions to the DS_Store Flag Finder are welcome.
 To contribute:

 #License
 -Distributed under the MIT License.
-See LICENSE for more information.

 #Contact
 -Alnd H Kordi